1. Health Hub

 Written by

-A viral infection usually causes sinusitis.
 Acute sinusitis is a relatively short-lived, one-time infection of the sinuses caused by a virus, bacteria, or fungus.
-A reaction to allergens (allergic rhinitis) can also be the cause of these infections.
-Acute sinus infections will usually go away within a few days with the help of medication and home remedies.
+A reaction to allergens (allergic rhinitis) can also cause these infections.
+Acute sinus infections will usually go away within 7-10 days.
+During this time, you can use over-the-counter medication and home remedies to soothe symptoms.

 Common colds are the most prevalent form of upper respiratory infection.
 The upper respiratory system comprises your sinuses, throat, airways, and lungs.
 When these areas are infected with a virus or bacteria, they may become inflamed.